 Being the most popular web analytics tool worldwide, Google Analytics collects – for its users – vast amounts of data on the origin and behavior of website visitors to create comprehensive user profiles for marketing purposes.

-Best-practice when using Google Analytics has until now been IP anonymization and the possibility of opt-outs.
-The legal basis for tracking user behavior has be legitimate interest of the website owner.
+Best-practice when using Google Analytics has been IP anonymization and the possibility of opt-outs.
+The legal basis for tracking user behavior has to be the legitimate interest of the website owner.

 The case in Germany

 The bomb exploded when the Hamburg supervisory authority in October 2019 received a complaint from a single complainant stating that they had visited more than 20.000 business website sites in Hamburg, all using Google Analytics in a non-compliant manner.

 According to the Hamburg authorities, North Rhine-Westphalia reports an identical case with over 70,000 offending websites.

 At the Autumn Conference of the BvD (The Association of Data Protection Officers), Head of the Bavarian Country Offices for Data Protection Supervision Kristin Benedikt reported that up to 200.000 cases against Google Analytics are pending.

 With the Planet49 and the recent Cookie Judgment of the EU Court of Justice, in addition to the identical opinion of the German Data Protection Conference (DSK), there are now clear directives from the highest courts, which must be adhered to.

 The struggle for website owners and marketers (using Google Analytics)

 If the DSK succeeds in regulating website owners’ use of Google Analytics, it would mean a whole new way of collecting online data of online behavior.

 Website visitors must be properly informed of tracking cookies, their purpose, and ownership.
 Visitors must actively opt-in to cookies and be made the offer to decline – at least according to the recent Planet49 case.